17 Apr Things an Uber driver can do in self-isolation during the Coronavirus pandemic

 If you’re not already in self-isolation, you’ll be practising some pretty strict social distancing during the Coronavirus outbreak.

-We understand it’s a really hard time to be an Uber driver and whether or not to continue working is not a straightforward decision like it is for many other industries but if you have decided to take a step away from driving or simply have more time, we’ve created this blog post to share some good ideas about how you can spend your self-isolation.
+We understand it’s been a very challenging time to be an Uber driver this year and whether or not to continue working is not a straightforward decision like it is for many other industries but if you have decided to take a step away from driving or simply have more time, especially around the holidays, we’ve created this blog post to share some good ideas about how you can spend your self-isolation as the year comes to an end.

-This is the spring clean you always wished you had time for, and we think you’ll even make some money from it.
+This is the spring (or winter) clean you always wished you had time for, and we think you’ll even make some money from it.

 - Your surroundings – if you haven’t used something for one year, you should probably get rid of it.
 Try and sell it or give it to charity (use the outdoor charity boxes around your local town or city) rather than recycling it or throwing it straight in the bin.